9 Edges Challenge

 This Beyond the Edge challenge is normally non-residential to allow you to select between a thermarest or 5 star hotel as you require.
 There is lots of accommodation in the Hope Valley and we recommend The Sir William hotel which offers BtE clients a discounted rate.
 Other options are listed on our Accommodation page.
 For bespoke events if you would like us to arrange accommodation, just let us know.

-You don’t have to be super fit to enjoy this challenge.
+You don’t have to be super fit to enjoy this challenge walk.
 To traverse the 9 Edges in around 10 hours a good general fitness is quite sufficient.
 Obviously the fitter you are the the easier it is.
 Some handy hints for improving your fitness are contained in the joining instructions.